Jump to Recipe Print Recipe

 Instructions

-• Note: If you use a stand mixer, you will want to add the eggs and milk to the mixer bowl, then add the flour and cold butter shreds.
+• Note: If you use a stand mixer, you will want to add the 2 large eggs and milk to the mixer bowl, then add the flour and cold butter shreds.
 Use a paddle attachment.
 Since this dough is wetter than other bread dough recipes, a dough hook doesn't mix it as well.

 • Mix the wet and dry ingredients into a dough with a large spoon.